We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 The toads carefully cover themselves under piles of leaves or are hidden away in hollow logs.
 Some toads are unique and will even bury themselves during the hibernation period.

-While some toads will choose to save their energy and hibernate during winters, several species hatches in summer seasons.
+While some toads will choose to save their energy and hibernate during winters, several species hatches in the summer seasons.

 These toads that are hatched in the summer will spend the entire winter swimming and living in the freezing water.